-Onshore wind energy technologies are mature, having been in use for several years.
-However, the use of wind energy to generate electricity on a commercial scale became viable only in the 1970s, starting in Denmark, as a result of technical advances and government support (IPCC, 2011).
+However, the use of wind energy to generate electricity on a commercial scale beand government support (IPCC, 2011).
 It is now being widely deployed internationally.
 Indeed, wind energy is now established as part of the mainstream electricity industry in many developed countries.
-However, existing wind power capacity remains regionally concentrated, with most existing capacity in Europe, North America and East Asia (REN21, 2010).
-China has been actively scaling up its wind power capacity.
+However, existing wind power capacity remains regionally concentrated, with most existing capacity in Europe, North America and East Asia (REN21, 2010), China has been actively scaling up its wind power capacity.
 At least 82 countries use some wind energy on a commercial basis, but countries in Latin America, Africa, West Asia and the Pacific regions have installed relatively little wind power capacity to date, despite its significant technical potential.